Your Guide to Cardiac Catheterization

 • A List of Current Medications: Include dosages and how often you take them.

-• Personal Identification and Insurance Information: Bring your ID, insurance card, and any necessary medical documentation.
+• Personal Identification and Medical Insurance Information: Bring your ID, medical insurance card, and any necessary medical documentation.

 • Comfort Items: Consider bringing a book, magazine, or music player with headphones for relaxation before the procedure.